 Catholic Relief Services (CRS) works in some of the most difficult and volatile areas of the world, and we are committed to creating and maintaining an environment which promotes its core value of human dignity and prevents abuse and exploitation of its employees, partners and beneficiaries.

-CRS will not knowingly provide a positive referral for anyone terminated for cause and is committed to working with our colleague organizations in the development sector to make sure we have ways to prevent perpetrators from being hired into other agencies.
+CRS will not knowingly provide a positive referral for anyone terminated for cause and is committed to working with our colleague organizations in the development and humanitarian sector to make sure we have ways to prevent perpetrators from being hired into other agencies.